 Batches Number of Children Batch 1 120 Batch 2 80 Batch 3 95 Batch 4 100 Batch 5 60

 Solution: The data is represented by the bar graph as follows:

-Example 2: Observe the given horizontal bar graph which is showing the baking of cakes in a bakery from Monday to Saturday and find out on which day the maximum number of cakes were baked and the number of cakes baked on that day?
+Example 2: Observe the given horizontal bar graph which shows the baking of cakes in a bakery from Monday to Saturday.
+Find out the day on which the maximum number of cakes were baked.
+Also, find the number of cakes baked on that day.

-Solution: From the above graph, it is shown that on Saturday the maximum number of cakes were baked as the length of the bar on Saturday is the maximum.
+Solution: From the above graph, it can be seen that the maximum number of cakes were baked on Saturday as the length of the bar on Saturday is the maximum.
 60 cakes were baked on that day, as the length of the bar corresponds to 60 on the x-axis.